0tii/GetGuid/Readme.md

 ### Authentication

 GetGuid now uses API Key authentication.
 API Keys need to be issued to users before they can use this service.
-There is a public API Key for the example service I am hosting: `FTVmDN3W4bqgeo6RgGMS1.cST7kLxyBD`.
+There is a public API Key for the example service I am hosting: `hf8dsfhsdgfs,h9sf8.784gh3x?g!hh.`.
+It will expire on 01/01/2024 at 00:00:00.

 Api Keys must be submitted as a `API-Key` header.